 Recently I got a chance to accompany some photographers on a trip to a nearby forest.
 They were planning to photograph birds and so I thought of en-cashing this opportunity.
 It has been quite sometime since I did bird photography.
 I am not a long lens guy but for this trip I carried an old Nikon D200 with Sigma 150-500 mounted on it.

 (Bird in flight, carrying grass and twigs for building nest.
 Nikon D200 with Sigma 150-500mm lens, 1/250 sec, f/8, ISO -200, optical stabilization switched on)

 Once we reached the vantage point to observe the birds, I was impressed.
 There were birds everywhere.
 Small and large.
 Some which I had frequently seen as visitors to my house and others which had migrated thousands of kilometers to reach here.
 Weather was perfect.
-Breeze carrying the smell of early morning mist was serenading me and the view of these beautiful birds was delighting me.
+Breeze carrying the smell of early morning mist and moist earth was serenading me and the view of these beautiful birds was delighting me.
 What more could a person ask for the first day of a new year?